TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

 ### Hi everybody 👋

 My name is Andrea and I'm from Argentina.
-At the moment I'm a Bachelor's degree finance student focused on the stock market.
+At the moment I'm a Bachelor's degree in Finance student focused on the stock market.
 I'm giving my first steps with Data Analytics and everything involved 🐾.
 Here I will upload my projects to improve my knowledge and grow professionally.